UHMC/module-5-lab-intermediate/README.md

 | Variants | This format of lab may be used for RSA-key cryptography as well. |

 ## Assignment Instructions
 1. Click on the video below and watch it.
-It may take several watches to understand Elliptic Curve Crytography.
+It may require multiple viewings to grasp the concept, that's okay.
 Special thanks to [Computerphile on Youtube](https://www.youtube.com/channel/UC9-y-6csu5WGm29I7JiwpnA) for creating amazing resources in Mathematics and Computer Science.
 [![Computerphile on Youtube](video.PNG)](https://www.youtube.com/watch?v=NF1pwjL9-DE)
 2. Answer the following questions:
 * In simple terms, what is the Diffie-Hellman key exchange used for?